 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your tenure at Barclaycard?
+How has your previous employment experience aided your tenure at Vermont Woods Studios?

-What have the highlights and challenges been during your tenure at Barclaycard US?
+What have the highlights and challenges been during your tenure at Vermont Woods Studios?

-What advice can you offer to women who want a career in marketing?
+What advice can you offer to women who are looking to start their own business?